Code-Institute-Submissions/Tmuat-Blowin-Smoke_MarResub/README.md

 ---

-Across the site 3 languages were used:
+Across the site 4 languages were used:

 - HTML5
     - This was used to form the structure of each page
 - CSS3
     - This was used to add syling to all html elements
 - JavaScript
-    - This was was to make pages interactive (e.g. google maps)
+    - This was was to add classes and validate forms.
+- Python 3
+    - Python provided the backend language of the project.

 ---